 Your bugout bag is your ultimate survival kit and bugout bag shelter, the one thing that will house everything you need to get you through whatever disaster situation you happen to find yourself in.

-The bugout bag should help you think small.
-Then When you are getting your bag ready, remember that this is meant to carry only the things you need.
+When preparing your bag, remember that this is meant to carry only the necessary things.
 Ou knows you are not planning a holiday experience somewhere in the wild.
 Ou is trying to get as far away as possible from a disaster.

 You remembered the bugout bag because besides keeping all your introductory, essential provisions in it, it is supposed to keep you going for at least three days, not a year, so plan accordingly when you are packing.